 by Cynthia Eze

-The global market is ever evolving, thanks to the competition that exist among players in different industries.
+The global market is ever-evolving, thanks to the competition that exists among players in different industries.
 Each player, including banks and mobile operators, is faced with the business challenge of keeping existing customers and winning new ones.
 But then, this is the face value of the problem, that basically every business knows it should/will encounter.
 The real question lies in ‘how’?
 How do we keep the customers we have?
 How do we win new ones?
 And what is really being asked here is “How do we grow our business?”

 In asking these questions, businesses like financial institutions and mobile operators have come to realize that the difference between the question and the answer lies with the customer.
 Hence, a global need for them to know, understand, and satisfy customers, the users of their services, through Client Onboarding.
 And this is something they must do, whether it is an integrated part of the business process or rising from a need to comply with KYC regulations.